Bell Pottinger’s Dreadful Non-Apology

 These attacks on, and criticisms of, our staff continued and were clearly the result of strong and sincere anger.
 Most seriously, it was said that we had supported or aided campaigns to stir up racial division in South Africa.
 Therefore, we called in the leading independent international law firm, Herbert Smith Freehills LLP, to review the account and the work done on it.
 That investigation is still continuing and will be completed in the next few weeks.
 We intend to publish the findings of that report and take appropriate action.”

 Bell Pottinger is lawyering up.
-They acknowledge people’s anger, though, but they do so with a condescending, “at least they seem to believe what they’re saying.”
+They acknowledge people’s anger, though, but they do so with a condescending, “At least they seem to believe what they’re saying.”

 Then: